Inbound Adapter for Cloud Storage

 In addition to the properties used to connect to cloud storage, the inbound adapter includes properties that determine which blobs are retrieved and whether the cloud blob is deleted after it is retrieved by the adapter.

 The inbound adapter includes two properties, Blob Name Prefix and Blob Name Pattern, that determine which blobs are retrieved from cloud storage.
 Looking at an example is the easiest way to understand how these properties work together.
-Consider an S3 bucket that contains the following blobs:
+Consider an AWS S3 bucket that contains the following blobs:

 foo/bar/baz foo/bar/bash foo/bar/bang foo/boo